-- Charity events are our way of giving back.
-With a little help from our friends at Desert Bus, The Speed Gamers, and the Starmen.Net community, we donate thousands of dollars each year to charities like Child's Play, ACT Today!, The Michael J. Fox Foundation, and Civic Force.
+- We love working with charity events.
+With a little help from our friends at Desert Bus, The Speed Gamers, and the Starmen.Net community, we've donated thousands of dollars each year to charities like Child's Play, ACT Today!, The Michael J. Fox Foundation, and Speak Your Silence.

 - Community is our lifeblood!

 - Game Club is our we-wish-it-was-weekly live stream where we play games, goof off, and chat with our community.
 This Twitch channel is also where we stream other events, such as our EarthBound Bash.